|

 nucleus, the beam power would be delivered as heat and mechanical

-disruption, not as "radioactivity" or electrical shock.
+disruption, not as "radioactivity" or electric shock.
 Build a 1000-watt

 unit and use it like a razor blade.
 Only THIS razor blade lets us sculpt